 Nature Play: Best practice design considerations for a natural play area

-Naturalization adds value to outdoor play equipment by enhancing its visual quality as a focal point, enhancing the benefits for children playing and learning in a natural environment.
+Nature adds value to outdoor play spaces by enhancing their beauty, their play opportunities, and the ability to learn.
 Manufactured equipment, combined with natural elements, tells children that playgrounds are their special play spaces.
-The added comfort and aesthetic enhancement of nature also encourages accompanying adults to become more enthusiastic users.
+The added comfort and attraction of nature also encourages adults to play and engage.

 Here are a few ways to get started planning your nature play space: